 Derek Holstein - Winemaker

-He states, “Mine is a challenge of vision and communication.
+In his own words, “Mine is a challenge of vision and communication.
 Each unique harvest once again gifts our human hands with the glorious fruit of the vine.
 Time spent walking hill and valley vineyards tunes my heart and mind for what lies ahead.
 I merely read the signs, seeking to bring balance and cohesion.
-Each year I hope.
+Each year, I hope.
 May the gifts of that harvest, through loving care and collaboration create a thing of beauty.”

 It might seem a bit unusual to feature someone in our Spotlight Section who has passed away some fifteen years ago but in the case of Bill Van Pelt, the founder of Cache Creek Vineyards and Winery, you will understand by reading further.